Prior knowledge of Spanish required:

 By the end of the module, students should be able to:

-- understand the main points on familiar matters regularly encountered
+- understand the main points on matters regularly encountered.

-- enter unprepared into conversation, and describe experiences and events and give reasons for opinions
+- enter unprepared into conversation, describe experiences and events and give reasons for opinions.

 By the end of the course, students should be able to perform many tasks at Level B1 Independent user (threshold) of the Common European Framework.